 Applicants are asked to upload the following items to the online application:

 - Applicants must upload one transcript from each academic institution attended.
 Unofficial transcripts are acceptable for the application submission.
 Upon admission, admitted students must submit official record transcripts to the department.
 These must bear the actual signature of the Registrar and the seal of the issuing institution.
 The department also accepts official electronic transcripts.

 - International applicants whose first language is not English must certify their proficiency in English.
 Such applicants must submit scores received on the Test of English as a Foreign Language (TOEFL) or International English Language testing System (IELTS).
 The TOEFL/IELTS school code is 4837; the department code is 57.
 The minimum acceptable TOEFL score is an 87 (on the electronic test).
 The minimum IELTS score is 7.
 We will not accept TOEFL/IELTS scores once they expire 2 years after the exam date.
 We accept TOEFL/IELTS scores until the first week of January and cannot accept them afterwards.

 - A statement of purpose, explaining their background for graduate study in the specialization of their choice, identifying key mentors at UCLA and the reasons you wish to study with them.
 Please include immediate and long-range goals in the field in the statement.
 Statements of purpose should primarily focus on intellectual interests and research plans, though autobiographical material can be useful where it is clearly relevant.
-The statement of purpose must be a maximum of 2 pages double spaced.

 - Three letters of recommendations from professors they have taken courses in or have worked closely with to verify the applicant’s academic record, strengths, and interest in our department to be submitted using the online application system.

 - Applicants must submit a writing sample of 15 pages max as evidence of their academic work.